 Costs recoverable from future billings are comprised of charges incurred in relation to Heartland's bond issuances, costs incurred by Heartland for initial payments on long-term capacity contracts and a prepayment of \$35 million made by Heartland during 2018 to terminate a transmission contract which was no longer necessary.
-The decreases in this balance in 2023 and 2022 represent the scheduled amortization of these costs.
+The decreases in this balance in 2024 and 2023 represent the scheduled amortization of these costs.
+Other noncurrent assets increased significantly from 2023 to 2024 primarily as a result of an increase in notes receivable related to Heartland's economic development program.
 Other noncurrent assets decreased significantly from 2022 to 2023, primarily as a result of certain long-term investments now being included within current assets based on their stated maturities.
 This also caused the majority of the increase in current assets from 2022 to 2023.
-Due to improved investment returns and positive cash activity, Heartland invested in more fixed income investments in 2022, causing the increase in other noncurrent assets in 2022.
 Reductions of future billings are included within deferred inflows of resources and are comprised primarily of Board approved transfers for rate stabilization.
 During 2022, Heartland realized additional revenues from the impacts of winter storms and certain market conditions, and the Board approved transferring \$3.5 million for rate stabilization related to these excess revenues.